-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-If the member or someone in the member's place of residence exhibits reckless behavior that may result in imminent danger to the health and safety of service providers, the managed care organization (MCO) and MCO-contracted provider are required to make an immediate referral for appropriate crisis intervention services to the Texas Department of Family and Protective Services and/or the police and suspend services.
+If the member or someone in the member's place of residence exhibits reckless behavior that may result in imminent danger to the health and safety of service providers, the managed care organization (MCO) and MCO-contracted provider are required to make an immediate referral for appropriate crisis intervention services to the Texas Department of Family and Protective Services (DFPS) and/or the police and suspend services.
 The MCO must immediately provide written notice of temporary suspension of service to the member, and the right of appeal to a fair hearing must be explained to the member.
 The written notification must specify the reason for denial or suspension, the effective date, the regulatory reference and the right of appeal.

 The provider must verbally inform the MCO by the following business day of the reason for the immediate suspension, and follow up with written notification to the MCO within two business days of verbal notification.
 The MCO must make a face-to-face visit to initiate efforts to resolve the situation.
 If the temporary suspension of services constitutes a threat to the health and safety of the individual, then community alternatives or placement in an institutional setting must be offered and facilitated by the MCO.